thomasvnl/esphome-open-air-valve/README.md

 More documentation might come available in future updates.
 Make sure to copy `example.secrets.yaml` to `secrets.yaml` and fill it with your own wifi credentials.

-Change the "X" in `open-air-valve.yaml` with a number or a letter.
-This will help you identify the Open AIR Valves.
+Change the device name's "x" in `open-air-valve.yaml` with a number or a letter to help you identify the valve in your setup.

 ### Sensor Support: SHT-31